Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Smoke Test: Intercept and Decode Protobuf in Python

-Decoding ~500 kiB of Protobuf in pure Python, especially the decoding step of converting it to over 1 MiB of human-readable text to parse the ad URLs, takes more time than the connection timeout most of the time.
-I’ll run some benchmarks using pure Python vs. the native C++ library.
+Decoding ~500 KiB of Protobuf in pure Python—especially the step that expands it to over 1 MiB of human-readable text so I can parse the ad URLs—takes longer than the connection timeout most of the time.
+I’ll run some benchmarks using pure Python versus the native C++ library.

 Pure Python Benchmarks